If you’ve noticed behaviors such as biting and hissing in your cat, you may be wondering are Maine Coon cats aggressive?

 Even small changes can cause a cat to become upset.

-Some owners have even reported that changing perfumes or laundry detergent has caused their cat to go crazy! (source).
+Some owners have even reported that changing perfumes or laundry detergent has caused their cats to go crazy! (source 1).

 14. Redirected Aggression

 Sometimes, a Maine Coon cat might react aggressively towards an owner due to an external source that your cat can’t get at.